If you don’t have ‘Hike Keet Seel Canyon’ on your bucket list, I highly recommend that you add it right now.

 - Feel the burn the last two miles as you climb back up rugged, rocky terrain loaded with switchbacks

-8 tips to help you hike Keet Seel Canyon like a boss
+8 tips to help you experience Keet Seel Canyon like a boss

 1. Make reservations in advance